zxul767/ex-machina/content/blog/cl-macros/index.md

 # length = e("1m + 2ft in m")
 ```

-This works, but it has the disadvantage that we'll need to write our own parser, and strings are not checked by the compiler for syntax errors, so we'll need some other way to compensate for this (e.g., more extensive unit tests.)
+This works, but it has the disadvantage that we'll need to maintain our own parser, and strings are not checked by the compiler for syntax errors, so we'll need some other way to compensate for this (e.g., more extensive unit tests.)

 If our mini language were to grow (e.g., by adding more operators or syntax), we'd need to extend our `parse` and `eval` functions accordingly.
 And the more complex our language becomes, the more difficult it will be to maintain them.